vrodedanya/cpp-project-template/source/README.md

-This foldere contains .cpp or other source files
+This folder contains .cpp or other source files